robmuh/robmuh.github.com/_posts/2014-10-07-front-end-developer.markdown

 mostly because I realized just what a dull-edged cliché I had become but instead I laughed it off.

 "Hell no!"
-I thought later to inside to myself.
+I thought later to myself inside, or was it very loudly to my wife hearing me out over a beer, I forget.

 "I am NOT that guy."

 But I was.
 It didn't matter how much smarter I was than the interviewer.
-It didn't matter how much other amazing stuff I'd done, (which I'll spare you from reading about).
-All that mattered was could I do the job in the most efficient way possible, and that meant knowing `JSON.parse()`.
+It didn't matter how much other amazing stuff I'd done, (which I'll spare you).
+All that mattered was that I could do the job in the most efficient way possible, and in this case apparently that meant knowing `JSON.parse()`.
 I couldn't.

 While I think interviews like that are largely idiotic because they do not assess the actual aptitude of an applicant it was enough to get me